QUICK SUMMARY: The 7 Essential Steps for Avoiding Gluten

 - Whole Wheat

-If you need help getting started replacing gluten-ladden ingredients with healthier options, see Mama Z’s Free Recipe Substitution Guide to assist you!
+If you need help getting started replacing gluten-laden ingredients with healthier options, see Mama Z’s Free Recipe Substitution Guide to assist you!

-Next on your to-do list is to avoid these food items that regularly contain wheat:
+Next on your to-do list is to avoid these food items that regularly contain wheat and hidden gluten:

 - Beer